Megan Marie Hart: Opera

 In 2015, Hart joined the ensemble of the Landestheater Detmold, Germany.
-In 2016 she returned to the role of the woman in La voix humaine in an all female production, staged by Karin Kotzbauer, conducted by Sachie Mallet, in set and costumes by Tatiana Tarwitz, and with dramaturge Elizabeth Wirtz.
+Here she returned to the role of the woman ("Elle") in La voix humaine in an all female production, staged by Karin Kotzbauer, conducted by Sachie Mallet, in set and costumes by Tatiana Tarwitz, and with dramaturge Elizabeth Wirtz.

 In 2018, Hart appeared as Tosca for the first time.
 The production was well received by critics and audience.
 Two awards Detmolder Theaterring were bestowed, for best direction to Ernö Weil, and for best singer to Hart.
 Hart received her second Theaterring for her debut in the role of Luisa Miller in the following year.
 Hart left Detmold in 2020 to join the ensemble of the Staatstheater Darmstadt, where she returned to the roles of Mimì in La bohème and Donna Anna in Don Giovanni, and gave her role debuts as Elsa in Wagner's Lohengrin, Liù in Puccini's Turandot and Madeleine de Faublas in Abraham's operetta Ball im Savoy.
 Hart was invited back as a guest to the Landestheater Detmold in 2022 for her debut as Cio-Cio-San in Puccini's Madama Butterfly.
-The production was tenor Zoran Todorovich's debut as director, and conductor Per-Otto Johansson’s premiere as Generalmusikdirektor.
+The production was tenor Zoran Todorovich's debut as director, and conductor Per-Otto Johansson's premiere as Generalmusikdirektor (GMD).
+In 2023 Hart sang the role of Tatyana in Tchaikovsky's Eugene Onegin for the first time in the original Russian at the Staatstheater Darmstadt.
+She had previously performed the role in English on tour with the Seattle Young Artists, and with the Yakima Symphony at the Capitol Theatre.
+In 2024, Hart made her role debut as Desdemona in Verdi's Otello alongside Gaston Rivero in the title role, and Aris Argiris as Iago, sang Antonia in Offenbach's Les contes d'Hoffmann.
+Matthew Vickers sang the title role of Hoffmann, it was his opera debut in Germany.
+In the same year Hart sang Chrysothemis in Elektra again, with Vickers as Aegisth.
+In the same season, Hart made her debuts at the Schlosstheater Schwetzingen as Donna Anna with the Mannheim National Theatre, and as the Mother, the Vain Lady and the Rose in the German-language premiere of Pierangelo Valtinoni's Il piccolo principe.
+In 2025, she made her debut as Elvire in Auber's La muette de Portici with Vickers as Masaniello.
+At the beginning of the 2025/2026 season, Hart returned to the title role of Aida, alongside Vickers in his debut as Radamès, and Argiris as Amonasro, in a co-production between the Staatstheater Darmstadt and the Finnish National Opera directed by Noa Naamat, and conducted by Johannes Zahn, the first Kapellmeister and deputy GMD.